 The day-to-day tasks as a junior-level person in private equity include:

 - Monitoring portfolio companies.

-- Assisting with add-on acquisitions or preparing portfolio companies to sell.
+- Assisting with bolt-on acquisitions or preparing portfolio companies to sell.

 - Coordinating due diligence on potential deals.